JesseZhong/AnimatedGifViewer/README.md

 Table of Contents
 -----------------
 1. What is the Animated GIF Viewer?
+2. Why?
-2. Download & Installation
+3. Download & Installation
-3. Features
+4. Current Features
-4. Building from the Source
+5. Building from the Source
-5. Documentation
+6. Documentation

 1. What is the Animated GIF Viewer?
 -------------------------------